The Facts About Bad Breath

 Canker Sore Causes

 These bothersome sores are sometimes caused by bad habits, like biting the inside of your lip or cheek.
 Ill-fitting orthodontic appliances are another culprit.
 Other times, internal factors come into play, like stress, genetics, and a compromised immune system.
 But still, these irritating spots are best known for popping up for no identifiable reason.
-Fortunately, there are effective home remedies for canker sores that you may already have on hand.
-If you are susceptible to spontaneous outbreaks and need canker sore relief from time to time, consider experimenting with the following easy remedies.

 Home Remedies for Canker Sores